simplajs/simpla-admin/README.md

 ## Accidental click protection

-Simpla-admin makes a page non-interactive while you are editing it, so you can work with content inside interactive elements (links, buttons, lightboxes) without accidentally leaving the page.
+Simpla-admin makes a page non-interactive while it's being edited, so users can edit content inside interactive elements (links, buttons, lightboxes) without accidentally leaving the page.
 To re-enable clicks, toggle off edit mode with `cmd`/`ctrl` + `e` or the simpla-admin menu.
 Your changes will remain in the local buffer until you either save or reload the page.

-You can stop this behavior with the `protectEditing` property
+You can disable edit mode protection with the `protectEditing` property

 ```js
 window.SimplaAdmin = window.SimplaAdmin || {};